QAbleHQ/Playwright-Core/README.md

 1. Clone this repository into your local

-2. Navivate to root directory and execute this command `npm init playwright@latest`
+2. Navigate to root directory and execute this command `npm init playwright@latest`

 3. Choose the below Configuration